awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/how-to-tag-associated-repository-update-cli.md

      --tags key1=value1,key2=value2,key3=value3
    ```

-1. If successful, there is no output and there is not an error\.
+1. If successful, there is no output and no error\.
 If you want to verify the tags were added correctly, use the describe\-repository\-association command and use `--association-arn` to specify the ARN of the associated repository\.

    ```
    aws codeguru-reviewer describe-repository-association /